procf/colloids-setup/08-Slurm-and-Disco.md

 The "s" in srun and sbatch stands for the [Slurm Workload Manager](https://slurm.schedmd.com/documentation.html), which is what most HPC clusters use to manage all the different "jobs" users are running.
 More information about Slurm is available in the [Discovery documentation](https://rc-docs.northeastern.edu/en/latest/using-discovery/usingslurm.html) and in this repository's [Programming Resources](/Programming-Resources#slurm).

-Whether you are using srun or sbatch, you will only have access to the resources available on the partition that you run your job on. (e.g. a timelimit of <24hrs for the short partition vs. <5days for the long partition, certain CPU architectures are only available on certain partitions, etc.).
+Whether you are using srun or sbatch, you will only have access to the resources available on the partition you are running your job on. (e.g. a timelimit of <24hrs for the short partition vs. <5days for the long partition, certain CPU architectures are only available on certain partitions, etc.).
 Make sure that your job matches the [limits/requirements for the partition you are working on](https://rc-docs.northeastern.edu/en/latest/hardware/partitions.html) before running it.

 The [Discovery documentation has a full guide to srun](https://rc-docs.northeastern.edu/en/latest/using-discovery/srun.html) and the variety of flags that are available for customizing your session.
 The simplest way to use srun is to move to the first available compute node (with no restrictions on what type of node that is), and then use that node interactively as you normally would on your own computer.
 To do this, use the command:
 ```bash